obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 ### How long do you keep the version history?

-We keep [[Version history|version histories]] of Markdown files for up to one year before we clean it up.
-Attachments are kept for two weeks.
+Older [[Version history|versions]] of Markdown files are stored for one year, and then deleted.
+Older versions of attachments are stored for two weeks.

 ### How long do you keep my data after my subscription expires?